 2. Plan a multi-phase release strategy

-The importance of pre-rollout, week-of, and post-release strategies can’t be understated.
+The importance of pre-rollout, week-of, and post-release strategies can’t be overstated.
 Even if it’s simple, try to create and post engaging content before, while, and after your single goes live.
-The content can directly promote your single, but also don’t be afraid to put out things that are indirectly related as well – the most important factor is value to your audience.

 3. Develop consistent branding